dwctsai/stanford-code-in-place/section_slides/2024/README.md

 ## Section Slides

-I am a Section Leader for Code in Place 2024, leading a weekly section of students over Zoom.
+I was a Section Leader for Code in Place 2024, leading a weekly section of students over Zoom.
 The course lasts 6 weeks and covers many topics in computer science and Python.
 In the live sections, we go over new concepts and work through hands-on exercises.

 I created the slides in this repository for use in my weekly sections.